Gold or Silver: What Color Jewelry Works Best For Your Season?

 Apricot gold

 This peachy yellow shade is kind of halfway between being a rose gold: it has a decent amount of copper in it.
-Apricot gold is a warm-neutral pastel, which makes it perfect for all the Spring types and also tends to look good on Light Summers.
+Apricot gold is a warm neutral pastel, which makes it perfect for all the Spring types and also looks good on Light Summers.

 Deep yellow gold